 Select from the two options below to apply for a quote.
 The Individual Application button is for the Individual Registered Representative or Registered Representatives Companies.
 The Firm Application button is for Broker-Dealer Firms.

 Answers about the plan, including eligibility, options, enrollment, customer service and more.

-Wouldn't my firm's E&O Insurance policy protect us in case of a Cyber or Privacy Breach?
+If my firm purchases E&O coverage, wouldn’t this policy protect us in the event of a cyber or privacy breach?

 How can I learn more about the insurance products offered by AMBA and how they can best serve my insurance needs?

 We're here to help!
 Please contact us in whatever manner is most convenient for you.

 The average cost of a data breach is $204 per lost record, with more than half of such costs attributable to lost customers and the associated public relations expenses to rebuild an organization’s reputation.1 The below examples illustrate situations in which the costs incurred to remediate a data breach were significant.